racenis/tram-sdk/README.md

 - Occlusion/frustrum culling
 - Add rotations to sprites
 - Switch out all of the std::cout's to Log's
-- Think of new glyphs.
-	- Draw new glyphs.
 - Add some more asserts to the GUI system.
 - Rewrite path following for the PhysicsComponent
 - Implement navigation